|

 all mortgage market participants.

-The company is structured as an open club whereby all primary market lenders (PMLs)
+The company is structured as an open club whereby all primary market lenders (PMLs) are invited to subscribe in its shareholding.
+Only shareholders

 The EMRC is legally empowered to effectively perform a number of key functions:

-- refinance credit institutions with an immediate and priority access to their mortgage portfolios (in case of a PML bankruptcy),
+- Refinance credit institutions with an immediate and priority access to their mortgage portfolios (in case of a PML bankruptcy),

-- issue a large amount of tax exempted bonds, enjoy all creditors’ rights including foreclosure, and
+- Issue a large amount of tax exempted bonds, enjoy all creditors’ rights including foreclosure, and

-The net income of the EMRC will be taxed according to the same treatment accorded
+The net income of EMRC will be taxed according to the same treatment accorded to companies.
+In addition, listed bonds issued by EMRC would receive the

-same tax treatment as corporate bonds, listed on the stock exchange, with interest
+same tax treatment as corporate bonds, listed on the stock exchange, with interest and capital gains exempt from taxation.

 |